-Now, when we create a Graphic style, the style is created and modified in the Appearance Panel while it is saved in the Graphic Style panel.
-Now, using the text tool write EDUCATION on the page.
+When we create a Graphic style, the style is created and modified in the Appearance Panel while saved in the Graphic Style panel.
+Now, using the text tool, write EDUCATION on the page.

 You will see the result below.

-Make the fill color as Blue and the Stroke color as Yellow and the Stroke Weight as 2pt.
+Make the fill color Blue and the Stroke color as Yellow, and the Stroke Weight as 2pt.

 Select Transform from Distort and Transform Option.
 This option will create a number of copies of the same text.